3 Days in Lyon – The Perfect Itinerary

 Did you know that the first motion-picture projector was invented in Lyon?

 The second collection contains miniature scenes from everyday life.
-And, despite their size, every figurine and object has been made with extreme precision.
+And, despite their size, every figurine and object were made with extreme precision.
 It’s something you have to see for yourself.

 Opening Hours: